Which Is A Compound Complex Sentence

 7. Seek Feedback

 Ask others to read your writing and provide feedback on your use of compound-complex sentences.
-Are your sentences clear and easy to understand?
+That's why are your sentences clear and easy to understand?
 Do they effectively convey your intended meaning?

 • Example: Share your writing with friends, family, or colleagues and ask them for their honest feedback.
 Use their comments to improve your writing and refine your use of compound-complex sentences.